What’s the secret to selling your home for a higher price?

 The house’s curb appeal is often undervalued by homeowners when they put their home on the market.
 But as the first thing any house hunter will see when they come to tour the home, it’s important to seed any dead patches of grass, mow the lawn regularly and add a bit of color with flowers or bushes without overwhelming the yard.
 “Making a good first impression is overall good ROI,” Fisher says.

-Updated on April 26, 2019: This story was originally published on May 6, 2016, and has been updated with new information.
+Updated on April 26, 2019: This story was published at an earlier date and has been updated with new information.

 She has appeared in media interviews across the U.S. including National Public Radio, WTOP (Washington, D.C.) and KOH (Reno, Nevada) and various print publications, as well as having served on panels discussing real estate development, city planning policy and homebuilding.